Brut Chronicle: Medieval publication history

 There are fifty versions in Anglo-Norman, in forty-nine manuscripts, in various versions and stages.
 There are Latin translations of the Anglo-Norman versions in nineteen different versions, which fall into two main categories; some of those were subsequently translated into Middle English.
 There are no fewer than 184 versions of the English translation of the work in 181 medieval and post-medieval manuscripts, the highest number of manuscripts for any text in Middle English except for Wycliffe's Bible.
-From the fifteenth century there is "an amorphous, heterogenous group" of texts which are composed of individual's notes and preliminary workings of various areas of the Brut.
+From the fifteenth century there is "an amorphous, heterogenous group" of texts which are composed of individuals' notes and preliminary workings of various areas of the Brut.
 The English edition made it the first chronicle to be written in the vernacular since the ninth-century Anglo-Saxon Chronicle.

 After the "massive scribal activity" that produced over 250 extant manuscripts (a "vast number for a medieval text"), the Brut was the first chronicle printed in England.
 The Brut was one of William Caxton's first printings, and he may have compiled this version himself.
 Between 1480, when Caxton printed it as the Chronicles of England, and 1528 it went through thirteen editions.
 As a result, according to Matheson, "it is no exaggeration to say that in the late Middle Ages in England the Brut was the standard historical account of British and English history".

 Tudor historians such as John Stow, Raphael Holinshed, and Edward Hall relied extensively on the Brut, and so, by extension, did William Shakespeare.